thomsoncf/ai-chat-cloudflare-assistant-ui-neon/README.md

-# Welcome to React Router!
+# AI Chat Template: Cloudflare, Assistant UI, Neon

 A modern, production-ready template for building full-stack React applications using React Router on Cloudflare with Assistant UI and Neon.